aadhikeaswar/disease-management/README.md

 This application also keeps track of their current prescriptions to remind them when to take their medication.

-The front-end of this app is built using React, hosted on Vercel.
+The front-end of this app is built using React, hosted on Vercel, and this is found in the `front-end` branch of this repo.
 This connects to an API that we created that makes use of OpenAI's Da Vinci Model to retrieve information from the Internet.
-The back-end is built using Flask and hosted on Microsoft Azure.
+The back-end is built using Flask, hosted on Microsoft Azure, and is found in the `back-end` branch.

 ## *How to run this application*